Vindevius/KelariosNotes/content/D&D Kelarios/House Rules/House Rules.md

 		- Combat starts with each side rolling 1d20 for initiative, using the highest modifier for each side.
 If any player or creature has advantage on initiative, then that side rolls with advantage.
 If the DM goes first, only 1 boss or 2 creatures can be activated before the players' turn.
 If it is an ambush or surprise on either side, initiative is not rolled, and combat continues from that point.
 		- On the players' turn, any player or friendly NPC can go in any order, including at the same time.
 If a player rolls with hope, that player gains a hope token, and the players continue their turns.
 If a player rolls with fear, after that player's turn, the DM can take a turn or gain one fear token.
 			- If a player casts a spell directed at an enemy, that player rolls a d20 and uses that result for their hope/fear result.
+			- A player only rolls with hope or fear once per turn.
+If a player has multiple attacks per turn, only the first roll counts towards hope or fear with the exception of critical hits and failures.
 		- For each action that a player takes, the DM gains one action token.
 On the DM's turn, the DM can use as many action tokens as are available to activate one creature.
 The DM must always use at least one action token on their turn.
 The DM can spend two action tokens to create a fear token and vice versa.
 Lair Actions cost two fear tokens.
 Legendary Actions are unaffected by this system and do not require a fear token to occur after another creature's turn, but cannot occur after a player's critical success.
 		- At the end of the combat, if the DM has any remaining action tokens, the DM can convert them into fear tokens for later use, or if there are more than eight, convert all of them into an inspiration die for an enemy.
 The DM can only have one inspiration die at a time.
 	- Critical Rolls have special effects as follows: